kadak25/app-support-to-devops-incident-journey/weeks/week-03-docker-container-crash/broken/README.md

 # Broken State

-The application container fails to start due to a missing required environment variable.
+The Docker container fails to start because a required environment variable is missing.

-During container startup the application expects a database host configuration, but the variable is not provided.
+During startup the application checks for the `DB_HOST` variable.

-As a result the container exits immediately and enters a restart loop.

-Symptoms:
+Since the variable is not provided, the application exits with an error.

+Symptoms observed:

-- Container repeatedly restarting
+- Container exits immediately
-- Application not reachable
+- Docker reports `Exited (1)`
-- Error visible in container logs
+- Error message visible in container logs

-This represents the system state before the fix.